litmisteam/pase-intro/step-5-navigating-the-ifs.md

 ~% ls
 ~%
 ```
 Nothing was listed because the directory is empty.
 Well, that's only partially true.
-I just so happen to know there are \"hidden\" files in this directory.
+I just so happen to know there are "hidden" files in this directory.
 Hidden files start with a period and aren't displayed by default.
 Most all PASE commands have options that let you expound on what you want the command to do.
-The PASE commands delivered with the IBM i operating system lack what are called \"man pages\", or manual pages, the documentation for the command.
-Because of this we instead head to Google and search for \" [ls command](http://linuxcommand.org/man_pages/ls1.html) \".
+The PASE commands delivered with the IBM i operating system lack what are called "man pages", or manual pages, the documentation for the command.
+Because of this we instead head to Google and search for "[ls command](http://linuxcommand.org/man_pages/ls1.html)".

 In the documentation we see the `-a` option, as shown below.
 ```